kr-matthews/space-time-tagger/README.md

 - Integration tests.
 - Map view of tags.
 - Improve styling and colours.
-- Ability to create tags from phone's lock screen (and/or a mode to prevent screen from locking).
+- Ability to create tags from a notification on the phone's lock screen.
 - Settings for default session names.
 - Ability to 'start' a session (introducing a relative timestamp, in addition to the absolute timestamp).